aditya-azad/VizFlyt/README.md

    - Navigate to the **Render Tab** and adjust the `"Default FOV"` slider.

 4. **Save Configuration**
-   - Once satisfied, click **"Save Camera Pose"** to save your settings.
+   - Once satisfied, click **"Save Render Settings"** to save your settings.

 ### **For More Control & Flexibility**